PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 #### Meshes without any materials will be assigned the first material in the .msh file.
 This shouldn't be relevant as any mesh that you haven't assigned a material to is likely to just be collision geometry or shadow geometry.

+#### Dummy frames for the scene root will be included when exporting an animation.
+If the scene root is not keyed in the Action(s) to be exported, dummy frames for the scene root with no translation or rotation will be added to the exported animation.

 ## Importer

-This plugin can import .msh files as well as .zaa_ and .zaabin files.  .msh files can be imported as models or animations.
+This plugin can import one or more .msh files as well as .zaabin files.  .msh files can be imported as models or animations.

 ### Import Properties

-#### Import Animation Only
+#### Import Animation(s)

-If you wish to import an .msh or zaa_/zaabin file as an animation, check this box.
-This will only work so long as you have preselected an armature.
-The imported animation will then be added to the armature as an Action.
+If you wish to import animation data from one or more .msh files or a single .zaabin file, check this box.
+This will only work so long as you have preselected an Armature!
+The imported animations will then be added to the Armature as Actions.
 If an Action with the same name already exists, the importer will replace it.

 ### Import Failures